Gilgo Beach serial killer suspect Rex Heuermann charged in killing of seventh woman

 By Sabrina Souza, CNN

-(CNN) — Gilgo Beach serial killings suspect Rex Heuermann has been charged in the killing of a seventh woman, according to a superseding indictment.
+(CNN) — Rex Heuermann, the suspect in the Gilgo beach killings, was charged with the murder of a seventh victim in a new superseding indictment released on Tuesday in Suffolk County court.

-He was charged with second-degree murder in the killing of Valerie Mack, whose partial remains were found in eastern Long Island in November 2000.
+Heuermann was charged with second-degree murder in the killing of Valerie Mack, whose partial remains were found November 2000 on eastern Long Island in New York.

+“Your honor, I am not guilty of any of these charges,” Heuermann said in court Tuesday, shaking his head no.

 Mack was a 24-year-old Philadelphia mother and worked as an escort at the time of her appearance.

+During the initial investigation in Manorville in 2000, Mack’s head, hands, and right foot were not found at the scene and remained missing for approximately 11 more years.

+In April 2011, Mack’s skull, hands, and right foot were discovered east of Gilgo Beach in Suffolk County, less than 1.5 miles east of where the remains of Jessica Taylor – who Heuermann is also accused of killing – were found, according to court documents.

-Heuermann was initially arrested in July 2023 and charged with murder in the killings of four women whose bodies were discovered bound with belts or tape and wrapped in burlap along a stretch of Long Island’s Gilgo Beach in 2010.
+Heuermann was initially arrested in July 2023 and charged with murder in the killings of four women whose bodies were discovered bound with belts or tape and wrapped in burlap along a stretch of off Ocean Parkway in Gilgo Beach in 2010.

 Those victims – Melissa Barthelemy, Megan Waterman, Amber Costello and Maureen Brainard-Barnes – became known as the “Gilgo Four.”
 Heuermann pleaded not guilty to the charges related to all four.